adriennem76/friend-support-frontend/README.md

 ## Acknowledgments

-This project was insipred by Abeni Jones' worshop *How To Take Care of Each Other: Community Care in Times of Crisis*.
+This project was insipred by Abeni Jones' workshop *How To Take Care of Each Other: Community Care in Times of Crisis*.
 To find out more about the workshop and her other work, visit her website at: https://abenijones.net/ .